arthurk2323/hospital_readmissions_nlp/README.md

 For the text data, I preprocessed it by removing any unnecessary phrases such as line break indicators ("\n") and removed all puncations and numbers.
 I lowercased all the words.
 I tokenized, stemmed, and then lemmatize the words.
 I rejoined the words into one string file so that it can be processed through vectorizers later in the modeling step.

+Below is the figure that shows the important words that indicate readmissions using a bag-of-words and logistic regression model.
+In the positive case, we see certain medical conditions such as subdural (hematoma), diabetic ketoacidosis (dka), tracheostomy, and cancer.
+However, in the irrelevant cases, it is no surprise to see hospice, DNR (do-not-resuscitate), and palliative indicates patients who are reaching their end-of-life care, which explains why some of them are not readmitted.

+[insert image on top words for positive and negative cases]

 ## Model Analysis
 I tested out 7 models in addition to a dummy model: